manuelbomi/McDonalds-Golden-Arches-Intelligence-Core-A-Domain-Driven-Enterprise-Architecture/README.md

 ### 2.1 Domain-Driven Design (DDD) as the Cornerstone
 DDD is not merely a technical choice; it is an organizational imperative for a global, distributed enterprise like McDonald's.
 It ensures that software/AI/data architecture mirrors day-to-day business realities

-- Bounded Contexts: Explicitly defined boundaries where a particular domain model, with its precise Ubiquitous Language, applies.
+- Bounded Contexts: Explicitly defined boundaries where a particular domain model, with its precise Ubiquitous Language applied.
 This prevents the fatal conflation of terms like "Order" (Customer Context) with "Ticket" (Kitchen Context) or "Invoice" (Finance Context).

 - Ubiquitous Language: A shared, rigorous vocabulary used consistently by both business stakeholders and technologists within a bounded context.
 This eliminates ambiguity and accelerates development.